prasadshingne/CarND-MPC-Project/README.md

 The kinematic model includes the actuator values from the previous timestep but with a delay of 100ms the actuator inputs are applied another timestep later.
 This is included in [lines 104 to 107 in MPC.cpp](https://github.com/prasadshingne/CarND-MPC-Project/blob/577f5eeb6d742c39733d15bb215b7e2c4c948481/src/MPC.cpp#L104).

 ## Simulation
-The vehicle successfuly drives a lap around the track with the MPC and the video is shared vis YouTube.
+The vehicle successfuly drives a lap around the track with the MPC and the video is shared via YouTube.

 <a href="https://youtu.be/jFxTYomM2n0" target="_blank"><img src="http://img.youtube.com/vi/jFxTYomM2n0/0.jpg" alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>